uhlryk/angular-dynamic-number/README.md

 Set thousand separator (dot or comma or space) (enable if num-thousand = true, by default if num-sep equal dot then thousand separator is comma).
 If you want to set separator as space remember that angular by default trim spaces.
 You can as value set "{{' '}}"

+**num-prepend**

+Allow to set single character prepend currency e.g. $1234.12.
+Html could have problem with show some characters.
+In those situations you should set currency as html entit.
+€ = `&#x20AC;`

+**num-append**

+Allow to set single character append currency e.g. 1234.12€.
+Html could have problem with show some characters.
+In those situations you should set currency as html entit.
+€ = `&#x20AC;`

 ## Custom strategies

 There are multiple options for configuration each input.
 If you don't like write each time same options, there is for you custom strategies.